What are the advantages and disadvantages of heat molding the shell and customizing the inner lining of ski boots?

 ●Fits to the shape (concavities) of your feet

-●It can prevent the "wear and tear" of ski boots.
+● This can eliminate the "wear and tear" of ski boots.

-The fit of the inner lining gradually becomes loose with use.
-Heat molding tightens the lining, eliminating the looseness.
+The inner liner gradually loosens over time with use.
+Heat molding tightens the liner and eliminates the looseness.

 Are there any disadvantages?